Matcham89/chrismatcham-dev/_posts/2025-05-05-Deploying-a-K8S-ninja-using-kagent-MCP-with-ArgoCD-&-Helm.md

 ```

-## Step 2: Interacting with Kagent
+## Step 2: Interacting with kagent

 Once deployed, confirm your pods are healthy: